Debdutta-Panda/J3/README.md

 Notice the id should be same, otherwise the app will crash **surely**.

-This way the data in viewModel is always private but accessible
+This way the data in viewModel is always *private* and *immutable*, but still you can access in a specific scope.
+It reduces the effort of creating two variable, one private mutableStateOf and one public State<T>.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxNDA0MzY4OCwtNzkzMDk2NzNdfQ==
+eyJoaXN0b3J5IjpbLTIwODQ5Njc1NTUsLTc5MzA5NjczXX0=
 -->